mattpopovich/mattpopovich.com/_posts/2025-04-03-floating-the-upper-colorado-river-in-colorado.md

 ---
-title: "Floating the Upper Colorado River"
+title: "Floating the Upper Colorado River in Colorado"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
 date: 2025-04-03 04:06:24 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, Not YouTube]    # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [colorado, how to, travel, summer, float, outdoor recreation, water recreation]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents